-File this bourbon cocktail recipe under “drinks every home bartender should know.”
+File this Man O’ War Cocktail recipe under “bourbon cocktails every home bartender should know.”

-The Man O’ War is an easy cocktail recipe that is beloved by those who know it and very much unknown by those who don’t.
-We know here at Salt & Wind Travel we’re not all about Kentucky or its bourbon but we love a good cocktail and some of our favorite happen to be bourbon-based.
+The Man O’ War is an easy bourbon cocktail recipe beloved by those who know it and very much unknown by those who don’t.
+We know here at Salt & Wind Travel love a good cocktail, and some of our favorites are bourbon-based.

-When you find someone who knows about the Man O’ War, be sure to ask them when they first had it.
-We say that because it’s a cocktail you’re all the first time you had it.
+When you find someone who knows about the Man O’ War Cocktail, ask them when they first had it.
+We say that because it’s a bourbon cocktail you’re sure to remember the first time you had it.

 The Origin Of The Man O’ War Cocktail

-Truth be told this classic bourbon cherry cocktail has a history that far precedes our Utah trip.
-Though not as well known as its cousin the classic Julep, we categorize this as a Kentucky Derby cocktail because it has a long association with horse racing.
+Though not as well known as its cousin, the classic Julep, we categorize this as a Kentucky Derby cocktail because it has a long association with horse racing.

-He was a serious horse racing legend, having won 20 of 21 races, including both the prestigious Preakness and Belmont stakes in 1920.
-It’s believed he would’ve won the elusive Triple Crown but his owner never let him run it.
-Another fun racing fact: the other uber-famous racehorse Secretariat was a relative!
+Man O War was a serious horse racing legend, winning 20 of 21 races, including the prestigious Preakness and Belmont stakes in 1920.
+He likely would’ve won the elusive Triple Crown, but his owner never let him run it.
+Another fun racing fact: the other uber-famous racehorse, Secretariat, was a relative!

-But let’s get back to his namesake cocktail, shall we?
-Because the Kentucky Derby is one of the great horse races of ever, some purists would claim this cocktail should only ever be made with Kentucky bourbon and served on Derby Day (when you’re not drinking a julep, that is).
+But let’s get back to his namesake bourbon cocktail, shall we?
+Because the Kentucky Derby is one of the greatest horse races ever, some purists would claim this cocktail should only be made with Kentucky bourbon and served on Derby Day (when you’re not drinking a julep, that is).

 Our Take On The Man O’ War Cocktail

-To make the classic Man O’War cocktail recipe, Bourbon, sweet vermouth, orange liqueur, and lemon are shaken together then strained and served straight up in a cocktail glass.
+To make the classic Man O’War cocktail recipe, Bourbon, sweet vermouth, orange liqueur, simple syrup, and lemon are shaken together, then strained and served straight up in a cocktail glass.

 It’s a fabulous drink when made that way, but we have made a slight tweak over the year.
-We like it served over crushed ice so it’s a little less potent and we sometimes mix it up by making it with high-quality Japanese whiskey or rye.
+We like to nix the simple syrup and double up on the orange liqueur, so it’s a little less sweet and has a more citrus flavor.
+We sometimes mix it up by making it with high-quality Japanese whiskey or rye.
 Try it each way and decide your personal preference.

 Tips To Make A Great Man O’ War Cocktail

-Regardless of how you have it there are a few key tips to help you shake up cocktail perfection:
+Regardless of how you have it, there are a few key tips to help you shake up bourbon cocktail perfection:

 - Use Great Quality Ice: You know that saying “garbage in, garbage out?”
 That applies to ice too.
 Use the best quality filtered water for your ice so you don’t have off-flavors in the final drink.